SamiaShaukat/Diabetes-Prediction-ML/README.md

 # Diabetes-Prediction-ML

-This repository contains the implementation of a complete machine learning pipeline for predicting [your dataset's problem] using FastAPI and Gradio for deployment.
+This repository contains the implementation of a complete machine learning pipeline for predicting Diabetes using FastAPI and Gradio for deployment.

 ## Folder Structure
 - **Part1_to_Part3_Data_Cleaning_Model_Building_Model_IO**: Contains the script `data_pipeline.py` that handles data cleaning, model building, and saving/loading of the model.